intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

     repository: "docker.intershop.de/intershophub/iom"
     tag: "4.0.0"

+  # define a timeout for startupProbe, that is matching the requirements of the current
+  # IOM installation.
+In combination with the default values, this configuration results
+  # in a timeout value of 11 minutes for the initialization and migration of the database.
+  startupProbe:
+    failureThreshold: 60

   # remove resource binding for cpu.
 This makes the system significantly
   # faster, especially the startup.
   resources: